The New Rules of Lifting for Women is simply the best book out there for beginning a strength training routine, no matter your age.

 This chapter delves into the facts and myths we have all read or heard about–that lifting like a man will lead to bulk and hideous-looking bodies.
 It also tells us that:

-You can’t necessarily have a body like (insert famous person’s name here)
+- You can’t necessarily have a body like (insert hot person’s name here)

 This is really a very important chapter, and one of the reasons I think this book is fabulous.
 There is no “secret formula,” no promise that you can look like whatever famous person you want to look like.
 But you certainly can be the best you IF you put in the work.
 Yes, you still have to put in the work.